The Getty Center in Los Angeles

 3. California Science Center

 The California Science Center is the largest hands-on science center on the West Coast and it's located in Exposition Park.
-On our recent visit we saw a wonderful exhibit featuring some of the treasures of King Tut’s tomb and visited the Space Shuttle Endeavour.
+In order to keep everyone safe, especially those age five and younger, masks are still required for all guests.
+Enjoy rotating special exhibits including currently Angkor: The Lost Empire of Cambodia – advance tickets required – order here - and visit the Space Shuttle Endeavour.
 Watch an IMAX movie here then visit the food court for lunch where you can enjoy made-to-order pizza, hamburgers or tacos.
 Admission to the general museum is free, with fees for special exhibits, IMAX movies and access to view the Endeavour.
+Timed entry is also currently required.
+Make a reservation and purchase tickets to special exhibits here.

 4. California African American Museum

 Also located at Exposition Park, this museum presents art, music, culture and history exhibits with a focus on California, plus live events.
 Admission is free.
+Masks for all guests are still required.
 On the weekends, the museum offers free programs for kids and families.

 5. Natural History Museum Los Angeles County